pydantic/pydantic/docs/internals/resolving_annotations.md

 Static type checkers make use of the <abbr title="Abstract Syntax Tree">AST</abbr> to analyze the defined annotations.
-Regarding the previous example, this has the benefit of being able to understand what `MyType` refers to when analyzing the class definition of `Foo`, even if it isn't yet defined at runtime.
+Regarding the previous example, this has the benefit of being able to understand what `MyType` refers to when analyzing the class definition of `Foo`, even if `MyType` isn't yet defined at runtime.

 However, for runtime tools such as Pydantic, it is more challenging to correctly resolve these forward annotations.
 The Python standard library provides some tools to do so ([`typing.get_type_hints()`][typing.get_type_hints], [`inspect.get_annotations()`][inspect.get_annotations]), but they come with some limitations.
 Thus, they are being re-implemented in Pydantic with improved support for edge cases.

+As Pydantic as grown, it's adapted to support many edge cases requiring irregular patterns for annotation evaluation.
-For a long time, Pydantic has tried to support many cases, resulting in a messy annotations evaluation logic (which would allow invalid use cases from a static type checking perspective to work).
-In 2.10, the internal logic was refactored to support more cases while still trying to be backwards compatible.
-There's a hope that [PEP 649] (introduced in Python 3.14) will greatly simplify the process, especially when it comes to dealing with locals of a function.
+Some of these use cases aren't necessarily sound from a static type checking perspective.
+In v2.10, the internal logic was refactored in an attempt to simplify and standardize annotation evaluation.
+Admittedly, backwards compatibility posed some challenges, and there is still some noticeable scar tissue in the codebase because of this.There's a hope that [PEP 649] (introduced in Python 3.14) will greatly simplify the process, especially when it comes to dealing with locals of a function.

 To evaluate forward references, Pydantic roughly follows the same logic as described in the documentation of the [`typing.get_type_hints()`][typing.get_type_hints] function.
-That is, the built-in [`eval()`][eval] function is used by passing the forward reference, a global and a local namespace.
+That is, the built-in [`eval()`][eval] function is used by passing the forward reference, a global, and a local namespace.
 The namespace fetching logic is defined in the sections below.

 ## Resolving annotations at class definition